tongatron/Robottino-old/README.md

 Robottino is an Arduino shield and works with Arduino boards: Uno, Leonardo, Yùn (web connection) and many others.

-Note that the RobottinoYun codes are stored in a private repository, because they still contanin users and passwords fot the web services.
-Feel free to ssk if you want to join the RobottinoYun repository.
+Note that the RobottinoYun codes are stored in a private repository, because they still caontains users and passwords for the web services.
+Feel free to ask if you want to join the RobottinoYun repository.

 Robottino is still a prototype.
 Need to work on: design, circuits and developing software libraries, examples and tutorials to make programming as easy as possible.